 The habitats within the Site are common, widespread and of limited value for invertebrates.
 Important habitat features for invertebrates, such as aquatic features, standing deadwood and fallen deadwood were absent.
-Floral diversity within the Site was low and limited to sparsely vegetated ground.
+No vegetation was recorded within the Site.

 As no suitable habitat for priority invertebrates has been recorded within the Survey Area, they are not discussed further within this report as it is not considered to pose a constraint to the Proposed Scheme.